bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

 by running the **download-src-pEmacs.sh** script.

 ## Build Procedure
+The following are two **completely optional** patches you can apply to pEmacs before building it.
+They simply make "pe" a little bit closer to real Emacs in ways that I personally find useful.

+You can apply both automatically by running the "apply-patches-pEmacs.sh" script as follows after the source code has been downloaded.

+     ./apply-patches-pEmacs.sh

 ### Optional - Patch for arrow key to leave search dialog.
 If, like me, you regularly use an arrow key to exit from the Emacs search dialog, you'll notice that pEmacs has a quirk in that if you